Gogarten-Lab/rename_multiple_sequence_fasta_file/README.md

 The leading number is necessary to create unique names.
 Following a " _", the original annototion line is continued.
 E.g.,
 \>10_unclassified_Haloferax _WP_151111062.1 MULTISPECIES: AAA domain-containing protein [unclassified Haloferax] The blank space makes most programs use only the number_name to be used as unique sequence designation.
+The long annotation lines are written to a file ending with "namesonly.seq".
+The screen output only includes the species_strain names, not numbers and the rest of the annotation line.

 If the species strain designation included whitepace ( or : or ), these are replaced by _, leading to unique species designations compatible with seaview and phyml.
 The sequences each are on a single line without interruptions by line breaks.